monikagonciarz/AI4EO_final_project/README.md

 1. Visit the [Copernicus Open Access Hub](https://browser.dataspace.copernicus.eu).

+2. Create an account.

-2. In the search tab, enter the following filenames to locate the relevant Sentinel-2 datasets:
+4. In the search tab, enter the following filenames to locate the relevant Sentinel-2 datasets:

       • Sentinel-2 L2A data for 2015: